 Boarding: Boarding at the Kapālama Campus may be requested, but is not guaranteed.
 Boarding is not available at the Hawaiʻi or Maui campuses.

-Priority is given to applicants residing in Hawaiʻi with their parents or legal guardians, all of whom are current and permanent residents of the State of Hawaiʻi in accordance with KS policy.
+Admissions priority is given to applicants residing in Hawaiʻi with their parents or legal guardians, all of whom are current and permanent residents of the State of Hawaiʻi in accordance with KS policy.

 Kamehameha observes Geographic Regional Allocations to ensure equitable geographic distribution of spaces.
-Therefore, upon acceptance, parents must verify the home address listed on their child’s application.
+Therefore, upon acceptance, parents must verify the physical home address listed on their child’s application.

 In addition, if the applicant’s biological parents are not currently married, you will be required to submit all necessary court documents (divorce decrees, custody agreements, legal guardianship, etc.) to determine parental authority.